E. J. Barthel

 Barthel grew up in East Rutherford, New Jersey and attended Henry P. Becton Regional High School.

-College years
+College career

 Barthel played his first three years at Rutgers University.
 He redshirted his Freshman year and was injured as a redshirt Freshman.
 His Sophomore year he played in 2 games.
 Barthel transferred to UMass, along with Tight end Brad Listorti, as a Junior and played in all 15 games, starting 3.
 He rushed twice for 7 yards and had a catch for 20.
 He was a major contributor on special teams and had 4 tackles as UMass made it to the National Championship that year in 2006.
 As a senior Barthel battled injuries and only registered 1 rush of 5 yards and 1 catch for 4 yards.

 Professional career

-New York Giants

 Barthel had a tryout with the New York Giants but was not signed by the team.

-Las Vegas Locomotives

-Barthel signed with the Locos for the 2009 season where he teamed with fellow UMass football alum Marcel Shipp.
+Barthel signed with the Las Vegas Locomotives for the 2009 season where he teamed with fellow UMass football alum Marcel Shipp.